rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 This will generate a file called `<output_prefix>_region_counts.txt` that contains the count matrix.
 The rows of the file are the regions and the columns are the cells.
 The first 4 columns contain the the chrom name, start, end, and region name.
-The cells start from the 5th columns.
+The cells start from the 5th column.
-This file has a header line that has the cell barcodes.
+This file has a header line with the cell barcodes.